 As described up top, this was a dream come true for me and gives us even more incentive to visit Madagascar.
 If these little baobabs looked this magical here, I can only imagine how impressive the big boys would be in their natural environment.
 In fact, I’m picturing it now:

 We’re driving up to a cluster of baobabs at the crack of dawn.
 As the sun starts to come up from behind them, I can see them clearly for the very first time.
 Massive, mystical, monumental, I struggle to find the right words to describe them as I pick up my jaw off the ground.
 And that’s when I hear it, the theme song from the Lion King: “Baaaaaaaaahhh sowhenyaaaaaaaaahhhh mamabeatsebabaaaaaaaaaaah!!!…” 😆

 Combined admission to both the Flower Dome and Cloud Forest conservatories is SGD 28 for adults and SGD 15 for kids.
 As far as I can tell, they don’t offer individual tickets to each unless one is closed for maintenance.
 You can get a discount on admission by purchasing your tickets from Klook or Kkday.
-Follow these links to buy tickets to the Flower Dome and Cloud Forest conservatories from Klook or Kkday.
+Follow these links to buy tickets to the Flower Dome and Cloud Forest conservatories from Klook.
 Before you go, be sure to check this page for Gardens by the Bay closure dates.
 As described, they close each conservatory for maintenance about once a month so plan accordingly.

 Flower Dome Conservatory, Gardens by the Bay, Singapore

 Email: [email protected]